GhostNeverbloom/spbgs-docs/docs/en/customspawns.md

 * Due to fundamental differences in spawn methods this one has more consistent flow of larges throughout the wave, yet can cause enough troubles for survivors to keep staying alive;

-* It is not recommended to use this feature especially with high `!sscp` values becaue it can create abnormal amount of larges which very few player teams can handle;
+* It is not recommended to use this feature with high `!sscp` values becaue it can create abnormal amount of larges which very few player teams can handle;

 * According to the practice, values around `0.05`-`0.1` together with `!sscp 0.3` already give a decent amount of larges, making this borderline useable in a normal match;